Robbie Gould: Personal life

 Despite the difference in spelling, his surname ("Gould") uses the same pronunciation as the element (gold): "gōld".
 This has prompted some announcers to make announcements such as "Robbie Gould is gold", "Solid Gould" or "Good as Gould" upon his successful field goal attempts.

 Gould's younger brother, Chris, was a kicker for the University of Virginia and in the Arena Football League, and is currently an assistant special teams coach for the Los Angeles Chargers.
 The two also have a cousin, Brandon Thomas Gould, who played on the offensive line for Bethune-Cookman University.

 On December 1, 2013, Gould's wife Lauren gave birth to their first child, a son.

 Gould started The Goulden Touch Foundation in 2011 to help those in need.
 In 2012, The Goulden Touch launched an annual event, "Kicking Hunger," which provides meals and raises funds for the Northern Illinois Food Bank.

 When asked what Gould would like to do upon retiring from football, he said, "I went to Penn State and graduated with a business management degree.
 I would love to run a huge corporation at some time.
 Obviously I'm going to take baby steps.
 I'm going to play in the NFL as long as they will let me play but I've done a pretty good job trying to set myself up for that transition out of football.
 Whether it's starting to co-host a radio show on ESPN100 or doing Monday morning call-ins after the games with one of the local radio stations or interning with buddies of mine who own huge companies."

+Gould currently resides in Inverness, IL with his wife and 3 sons.